nu11secur1ty/koshinudze/README.md

 # koshinudze
 ![](https://github.com/nu11secur1ty/koshinudze/blob/master/logo/koshinudze.jpg)

-koshinudze is a nmap vulnerability ports and services scanner and attacker software.
+koshinudze is a nmap vulnerability ports, services scanner and attacker software.

 ***NOTE:*** Only for Penetration and testing, of services which are vulnerability, and solving of their problems.